 - Misc mentions:

 - An advanced microcosmic orbit may be to have the attention following up and down at the same time starting from both the head and the bottom instead of just one point going up and going down again.
 And even more advanced have this same thing going at the same time but in the opposite direction.
+Unsure what kind of effect such a reversal could/would have though

 - High blood pressure also from some pharmaceuticals and the White Coat Syndrome.
 Placebo and Nocebo Effects can maybe also play a role.